Eckohaus/Angular_Momentum_Reaction_Engine/Commercial Licence.md

 # Non-Commercial License.
 All NON-Commercial USERS are able to access the source files, contained within the NAMED folder : 2020_Angular_Momentum_Reaction_Engine.

-# Term.
+# Terms
-This agreement begins on the Effective Date May 27th 2020 and will continue until terminated (the "Term").
+This agreement begins on the Effective Date May 27th 2020 and will continue in perpetuity whilst in development.

 # Product updates.
 Corvin Dhali may collect and use technical information gathered as part of its maintenance, support, and continuous development of the folder 2020_Angular_Momentum_Reaction_Engine.
 For the purpose of improving its products and services.